 This page provides an overview of the HRA Approval process.
 For detailed guidance, go to the Integrated Research Application System (IRAS).

 To support you with writing and submitting your application for HRA Approval, we have also created a series of top tips, which can be found in the IRAS help section.
 We also recommend you visit our research planning section for help before you begin your IRAS application

-HRA Approval applies only to the NHS in England
+HRA and HCRW Approval applies only to the NHS in England and Wales

-If your project is led from Northern Ireland, Scotland or Wales and involves NHS/HSC sites then you will not apply to the HRA.
+If your project is led from Northern Ireland or Scotland and involves NHS/HSC sites then you will not apply to the HRA.
 You should apply through the appropriate NHS/HSC permission process for that lead nation.
-Studies with sites in Northern Ireland, Scotland or Wales are supported through existing UK-wide compatibility systems where each country accepts relevant centralised assurances from national coordinating functions to avoid duplication.
+Studies with sites in Northern Ireland or Scotland are supported through existing UK-wide compatibility systems where each country accepts relevant centralised assurances from national coordinating functions to avoid duplication.
 Guidance is available on IRAS.

 Planning your application for HRA Approval

 If your project is eligible for HRA Approval there are four main steps that should be completed in the following order: